Final Destination 3: Casting

 On April 9, 2005, Kris Lemche and Alexz Johnson were cast as the goth couple Ian McKinley and Erin Ulmer.
 Johnson, who was starring in the Canadian television series Instant Star (2004–2008), had auditioned to play Wendy's sister Julie; that role later went to Amanda Crew, who originally auditioned to play Erin.
 Johnson said she wore a rocker jacket during her second reading and was in a bad mood.
 As she was leaving, the filmmakers called her back to read some of Erin's sarcastic dialogue in a scene.
 Johnson thought her dry sense of humor, which the filmmakers caught, helped her land the part.
 Of his role, Lemche said Ian "spouts some interesting facts that seem to be just right there on the tips of his fingers".
 He researched most of Ian's information and during read-throughs often asked Morgan about Ian's facts.
 Morgan wrote Lemche notes and gave him URLs to research the information Ian gives out.

-Jesse Moss was cast as Wendy's boyfriend Jason Wise.
+Jesse Moss was cast as Wendy's boyfriend, Jason Wise.
 Texas Battle played athlete Lewis Romero.
 Chelan Simmons took the role of Ashley Freund.
 Sam Easton portrayed school alumnus Frankie Cheeks.
 Gina Holden played Kevin's girlfriend and Wendy's best friend, Carrie Dreyer.
 Crystal Lowe joined the cast as student Ashlyn Halperin.
-Tony Todd, who appeared in the first two films, did not return as the mortician Bludworth but voiced the Devil statue at the roller coaster and a subway conductor.
+Tony Todd, who appeared in the first two films, did not return as the mortician William Bludworth but voiced the Devil statue at the roller coaster and a subway conductor.
 Maggie Ma and Ecstasia Sanders played Julie's friends Perry Malinowski and Amber Regan, respectively.